brendanhasz/probflow/docs/ug_inference.rst

   and it's usually best to use somewhat informative priors.
 Unfortunately, the prior can bias the result!
 So the result of a Bayesian analysis is never really "unbiased."
+- **Harder to debug**.
+Bayesian models often take more time and effort to get working correctly than, say, gradient boosted decision trees or a simple t-test.
+You have to decide whether that time is worth it for the advantages using a Bayesian model can have for your application.

 This has been a quick and *very* non-formal intro to Bayesian modeling, but for an actual introduction, some things I'd suggest taking a look at: